craftercms/docs/source/system-administrators/upgrade/upgrading-in-context-editing.rst

     <@crafter.span $field="authorName_s">${contentModel.authorName_s}</@crafter.span>

-Most HTML tags have an :ref:`equivalent macro <xbMacros>`, but if you happen to be using a *rare* or custom tag that doesn't have a macro, use you can use the ``@crafter.tag`` macro, which will print any tag you specify in it's ``$tag`` argument.
+Most HTML tags have an :ref:`equivalent macro <xbMacros>`, but if you happen to be using a *rare* or custom tag that doesn't have a macro, you can use the ``@crafter.tag`` macro, which will print any tag you specify in it's ``$tag`` argument.

 .. code-block:: html